roedjer-okstate/sfrranlytics-wharton-2024/README.md

  - Home office satisfaction can be improved by improving Hardware and software (including meeting software) for work, Acoustic and natural light, and Furniture and seatings for collaborative settings.
  - Additional info: By comparing employees with unsatisfied and satisfied home settings, employees with satisfied home settings have 20% less distraction than opposing part.

+1.b) What affects preference to work from home/office

+Bucketed variables into multiple categories that are most sound with external research.
+Explored relationships aginst employee work preference against them.
+Categories are:

+1. Collaboration Quotient: Mix of variables like access to colleagues, team meetings, managers, clients etc. Found that those have have more collaborative work tend to prefer working from office.
+Moreover, people have diff levels of comfort from diff environments.

+2. Wellbeing Quotient: Includes vars like Work life separation and health & wellness preferences.
+Found that those who rate these highly prefer mostly WFH.

+3. Distraction Factors: Includes multiple observation factors like distraction due to desk visitors, environment (lights, noise...), technology issues etc. Found that each variable has different meaning with preference.
+Eg: people losing more time due to noise prefer WFH whereas those who lose more time due to tech challenges prefer work from office.
+Backed this up with "Environmental Quotient" which shows employees' preferences towards aforementioned vars.

+4. Tech Quotient: Assesses preference for access to tech tools.
+Those who rate this highly prefer working from office.

+5. Commute Quotient: Includes safety and commute vars.
+Those who think long commutes are painful prefer WFH.

+6. Org Culture Quotient: Includes Social events, leadership policy, community etc. Those who find these important prefer work from office.

+Generally found that PostCovid most people shifting to WFH or Hybrid situation.
+People prefer to go to work based on aforementioned factors and their roles.
+Productivity metrics and all Quotients help is define segments.

+Segmentation

+- Broadly classified into 3 groups: People who prefer WFH, Hybrid or WF Office.

+Assessing the impact of previous variables on these groups and what drives them to prefer working from wherever.

+- Finding concentration of work roles (Accounting, Marketing, Sales etc.) within these groups to show what they're composed of.

+- Vetting their prefernce against satisfaction to show gaps in current work situation vs what would make them more satisfied.

+- Exercise allows us to setup foundational gaps in these groups to segway into recommendations.
+Focus on what are these groups, what do they prefer, what problems are they facing and how are their satisfaction levels right now?

 **UPDATE 4 (Feb 16th 2024)**